rtmigo/depz/README.md

 $ depz --relink
 ```

 Removes all the symlinks found in `/abc/myproject`.
-Adds new symlinks to the local dependencies.
+Adds new symlinks to the local dependent directories.
 Prints external dependencies.

 # Local dependencies